 I’ve taken a course like this and believe me.
 You are not truly prepared for re-entry in icy waters until you experience it first hand.
 Here is a preview.

 If you’ve gotten this far in this article, you’ll already be familiar with the dangers of winter kayaking, and how to stay safe.
 This is all theory until you get out there.

 Conditions can get pretty rough during the winter months.
 The cold water, wind, waves and ice sheets are not to be taken lightly.

 You need to be a strong paddler, capable of dealing with falling into icy water, rescuing yourself, and perhaps others as well.
 You need to know how to navigate through ice sheets and fog.
 You have to prepare.

 Take a hard look at your skills and limits before heading out.

 Since the cold water splashing at you and your kayak can freeze pretty quickly, you’ll need to keep an eye on a few things while kayaking during winter.

-Here are a few tips on what to look out for:
+Here are a few tips on what to check regularly in freezing temperatures:

-- Your sprayskirt, paddle float or the bilge pump may freeze, keep checking them.
+- Your sprayskirt, paddle float, or bilge pump may freeze, keep checking them.

 - The usual deck bungee cord becomes inelastic when frozen.
 If you know temperatures will be sub-0°C, using leather deck lines is better.